 Position created.

 There is created the office of City Administrator, which shall be filled by appointment of the Mayor, subject to the advice and consent of the City Council, to serve at the pleasure of the Mayor and City Council.
-The City Administrator reports directly to and is evaluated by the Mayor, and performs the duties assigned to him by the Mayor and as set forth in City Ordinance.
+The City Administrator reports directly to and is evaluated by the Mayor, and performs the duties assigned to him/her by the Mayor and as set forth in City Ordinance.
 The City at its discretion may specify additional terms and conditions of employment in a written agreement executed by the Mayor and approved by the City Council.

 Scope of authority.